Info

 Head of State

-Comments: The candidate who obtains the absolute majority of valid votes cast is elected President.
-If none of the candidates obtains the absolute majority of votes, there shall be a second round between the two candidates that obtained the highest number of votes on the first round.
+The candidate who obtains the absolute majority of valid votes cast is elected President.
+If none of the candidates obtains the absolute majority of votes, there shall be a second round between the two candidates that obtained the highest number of votes on the first round within 15 days of the latter.

 ES002